How To Freeze Blueberries

-One of the members of the Hillbilly Housewife Club mentioned on the forum in the club that she was given a huge box of blueberries…much more than she and her family would be able to eat at one time.
+A Hillbilly Housewife reader mentioned to me the other day that a neighbor gave her a huge box of blueberries…much more than she and her family could eat at one time.
 She was asking about how to freeze those blueberries.

 Since my in-laws have several huge blueberry bushes in their yard, we’ve had the same problem almost every year.
 And it is a good problem to have.
 The easiest way to preserve all those juicy berries is indeed to freeze them and it is very simple.